- Potential benefitProvides official congressional recognition of the member's public service and legacy.

 Motion to reconsider laid on the table Agreed to without objection.

-This simple House resolution expresses sorrow at the death of Representative Raúl M. Grijalva (Arizona), directs the Clerk to notify the Senate and the family, and orders that the House adjourn today as a mark of respect.
+This resolution expresses the House's sorrow at the death of Representative Raúl M. Grijalva, directs the Clerk to inform the Senate and send the family a copy, and states that when the House adjourns today it should do so as a mark of respect.
+It is a formal, ceremonial action by the House and does not create legal rights or change the law.
+Its effect is limited to House proceedings, records, and communications with the Senate and the family.

 This simple House resolution expresses sorrow at the death of Representative Raúl M.